Webstrates/webstrates.github.io/_posts/2017-05-30-installation.md

 basic authentication (see
 [Server Config](/userguide/server-config.html#server-level-basic-authentication)).
 To log in, use "web" as username and "strate" as password.

+When navigating to [http://localhost:7007/](http://localhost:7007/), you should be redirected to [http://localhost:7007/frontpage/](http://localhost:7007/frontpage/) automatically and be presented with an empty webstrate (i.e. a white page).

 The `--production` flag prevents development/testing packages from being installed.
 This speeds up the installation and saves some space as  [puppeteer](https://www.npmjs.com/package/puppeteer)